daizutabi/ivory/docs/quickstart.md

 ## Load runs and results

-An Ivory `Client` instance can load runs.
+The `Client` instance can load runs.
 First select RunID(s) to load.
 We want to perform cross validation here, so that we need a run collection created by the `task#0`.
 In this case, we can use `Client.get_nested_run_ids()`.
 Why don't we use `Client.search_run_ids()` as we did above?
 Because we don't have an easy way to get a very long RunID after we restart a Python session and lose the `Task` instance.
 On the ohter hand, a run name is easy to manage and write.

 ```python
 # Assume that we restart a session so we have no run instances now.